wen00033/new-blog/src/pages/work/work-6.md

 website: "https://fastidious-fudge-bad309.netlify.app/#/"
 ---

-For this VUE website I create Tailwind CSS, for this website I integrated with Geo location API and Leaflet to build a map for individual user.
+For this VUE website, I created Tailwind CSS, for this website, I integrated with the Geolocation API and Leaflet to build a map for individual users.